The elimination diet for dogs: an 8-week, India-friendly walkthrough

 Choosing a novel protein in the Indian context

-What’s typically buyable in India, in approximate order of accessibility:
+What’s typically available in India, in approximate order of accessibility:

-If your dog has been eating a chicken-led food for years and has had occasional fish or lamb in treats, fish and lamb may not be truly novel.
-In that case, duck or venison is a better starting point.
-The principle: the more rare-to-the-dog the protein, the cleaner the test.
+If your dog has been eating a chicken-led food for years and has had occasional fish or mutton in treats, those may not be truly novel.
+Pick the most distant protein you can find and reliably source for two months.

 For the carbohydrate, you want one source.
 Common single-carb pairings: